 In this article, I will explain important software testing techniques which help you during test and User Acceptance Testing (UAT) processes.

 Disclaimer: The knowledge in this article is based on my experiences, understanding, and observation.
-If you don’t agree on anything in the article, please write a comment and we will discuss the thing that you disagree.
+If you don’t agree on anything in the article, please write a comment and we will discuss the thing that you disagree with.

 What is User Acceptance Test (UAT)?